warfroggyCA/clash-intelligence-dashboard/docs/APP_SPEC.md

 - Store intentionally centralizes cross‑component state to reduce prop drilling and enable precise refresh policies.
 - Use `normalizeTag` for all clan/player tag comparisons and keys.

+## Upcoming Changes (Oct 2025 Overhaul)
+- Planning captured for the October 2025 Clash overhaul (Ranked/Battle split, 34‑tier leagues, weekly tournaments, shields, economic changes, hero cap shifts).
+- See roadmap details in `docs/REVISION_PLAN_OCT2025.md`.
+- No functional changes are implemented yet; this serves as a reference for future updates across types, migrations, ingestion, API, UI, and calculations.

 ## Extending the System (Guidelines)
 - Add new derived metrics: compute during the `writeStats` phase and persist to `metrics` with a clear `metric_name` and `metadata`; surface via `member.metrics` in `/api/v2/roster`.
 - New UI panels: source data via selectors; avoid direct store updates in render paths; prefer `useMemo` for computed props.